rubengomes8/learning-ddd-coffeeco/README.md

 - toMongoPurchase func allows us to decouple our purchase aggregate from the Mongo implementation.
 We should decouple all the other domain models from the database models, as well.
 - the repository layer should be very simple and lightweight.
 That is a sign that DDD is helping us there.

+## Extending our service
+Here are some features to implement:
+- Add an online store that allows customers to order a subscription
+- Add drinks in different sizes
+- Add unit tests
+- Add an integration test